Shocks and Struts

 Proper working shock absorbers and struts are an integral part of a vehicle’s suspension.
 Whether it is a family car, light truck, SUV or motorhome, good shocks and struts will provide comfort and safety while you drive.
-Here at Dale’s Alignment & Brake we supply OEM, aftermarket, high performance and heavy duty shock and strut applications for all different types of vehicles.
+Here at Dale’s Auto Sevice we supply OEM, aftermarket, high performance and heavy duty shock and strut applications for all different types of vehicles.
 Here are some of the brands we offer:

 Many different types of shock absorbers are available.
 But how do I know which one I need?
 The answer is simple.
 We are experienced in front end suspension repair and will match the proper shock or strut for your vehicle.